Appearances can be Deceptive

 Bending down too, is fraught with obstacles, the first being that in the act of so doing, there is the overwhelming feeling that my head may not stop, that it may keep going until it connects with the ground, something that was clearly not part of the original plan.
 So I avoid bending down if I can help it.
 Heights too are an obstacle, or more to the point, ascending to a height.
 My body takes on the characteristic of a reed bending in a strong wind, an unwelcome weather report.

-Fatigue jumps on my back without warning, the only way to assuage it is to stop where I am.
+Fatigue jumps on my back without warning, like an insistent 8 year old child, the only way to assuage it is to stop where I am.
 I quickly get tired, a universal sensation to be sure but my best method of dealing with it is to look for the sofa and just sit down for a while.
 I have no complaints, I am trying to pace myself, knowing that the monster is waiting for me if I get too adventurous.
 But it’s a worthwhile exercise to frame my limits.
 We’re driving to Byron Bay in the next couple of weeks and we’re taking our time to get there, three days to do a drive that others might chew up in a single effort.